Open-CSP/WikiSearch/README.md

 The `default operator` configuration parameter can be used to change the default operator of the free-text search.
 The default operator inserted between each term is `or` and this configuration parameters allows the administrator to change that to an `and` if required.

+##### `post filter properties`
+The `post filter properties` configuration parameter can be used to specify which filters should be added as a post filter instead of a regular filter.
+This parameter takes a comma-separated list of property names.
+Each filter that applies to any of the given property names will be added as a post filter.
+The difference between post filters and regular filters is explained [here](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/search-request-post-filter.html).
+This configuration parameter is especially useful when you have disjunct checkbox properties.

 ### `#loadSearchEngine` (case-sensitive)
 The `#loadSearchEngine` parser function is used to load the frontend.
 The parameters and return value of this parser function depend completely on the frontend.